-Wellness exams twice a year [or more often, depending upon your pet’s medical needs] are the best step to keeping your cat as healthy as possible – along with your vigilant observations at home.
-Bringing your cat in for regular wellness exams is the very best you can do to assure longer life and the highest quality of life for your cat.
+Wellness exams twice a year (or more often, depending upon your pet’s medical needs) are the best steps to keeping your cat as healthy as possible – along with your vigilant observations at home.
+Bringing your cat in for regular wellness exams is the very best you can do to ensure a longer life and the highest quality of life for your cat.

 Feline Wellness Exams

 A wellness exam is the routine examination of a cat that appears to be healthy.
 This is very similar to a “check-up” or “physical” that you would have with your doctor.
 During this routine wellness examination, one of our veterinarians will take a history about your pet’s diet, exercise, thirst, breathing, behavior, habits, elimination patterns, lifestyle, and general health.

 Your cat will then be checked over from head to tail and their major body systems will be examined.
 Often times, weight management or dental health will be discussed during this visit and you may ask any questions that you have.